 Futures offer attractive odds to casual bettors who may have a strong prediction that isn’t widely shared or if they want to back an underdog..
 One can wager a smaller amount for a significantly larger payout in return.
 It also allows fans to stay engaged in the results of a player or team throughout the season.
 Futures bets generally have a negative expected value.
 Sportsbooks have significant theoretical hold percentages on future bets, upward of 15-25%.
 This is a way for oddsmakers to protect themselves against the uncertainty of multi-way markets.
 Sportsbooks structure these markets to ensure they realize their bottom line and protect themselves, even if a longshot hits.

 However, there are some ways to increase your likelihood of success when playing futures.
 Let’s explore a few of those strategies.

 One of the sharpest things that any bettor can do to increase their chances is to line shop.
 This is the process of browsing your options across every available sportsbook to find the best return for a given future.
 Some states have few operators to choose from while others have over 20.
 Taking advantage of the best prices and odds is key to trimming the house edge.
 You don’t need to have an account to view odds at most sportsbooks.
 It is worth your time to check the odds at every available operator you can access.

-For example, let’s take a look at a theoretical NBA MVP futures market.
-Here are the current odds to win the Eastern Conference at 3 major US sportsbooks:
+For example, let’s take a look at a theoretical NBA Championship futures market.
+Here are some past odds to win the Eastern Conference at 3 major US sportsbooks:

 As you can see, the odds vary at these three books.
 The best price depends on which team you’re looking to bet.
 At these three books, the hold on this market ranges from 13.5% to 15%.
 However, by taking the best number, you cut the Synthetic Hold to 9.1%, and that’s just three books.
 Synthetic Hold is a concept from Ed Miller & Matthew Davidow’s excellent book, The Logic of Sports Betting.